Chapter 3. Creating a deduplicated and compressed logical volume

 This is the portion of the physical size that VDO is able to use for user data.

-It is equivalent to the physical size minus the size of the metadata, minus the remainder after dividing the volume into slabs by the given slab size.
+It is equivalent to the physical size minus the size of the metadata, rounded down to a multiple of the slab size.

 - Logical Size

 This is the provisioned size that the VDO LV presents to applications.
 It is usually larger than the available physical size.
 VDO currently supports any logical size up to 254 times the size of the physical volume with an absolute maximum logical size of 4 PB.